 July 14: V-Storage interview

 This free promotional magazine from Bandai Visual featured a four-page 2202 article, two pages of which were devoted to another Fukui/Habara interview.
-An expanded version was published online on July 26 and will be translated in a future Cosmo DNA update.
+An expanded version was published online on July 26.
+Read it here.

 July 24: 1/1000 Yamato model announced